 My wife has found expensive designer clothes at consignment stores for pennies on the dollar—like-new clothing that rich people sell after wearing once or twice, or not at all because they gained or lost weight before they got around to wearing it.
 Used clothing stores, including thrift stores like Goodwill and Salvation Army, especially those located in higher-income areas, sell some quite nice clothes and shoes for just a few bucks.

 The healthiest food is also cheap: fresh fruits and veggies, tuna fish, peanut butter, whole wheat bread, milk, etc. Great tasting wines are available for under $5.
-In fact, in the most recent Consumer Reports testing, both a Trader Joe's Charles Shaw red and white wine ($2.49 in most locales) were top-rated, above wines costing many times that.
+In fact, Consumer Reports recently top-rated both a Trader Joe's Charles Shaw red and white wine ($2.49 in most locales,) above wines costing many times that.

 Rather than frequently eating at restaurants, where that salad you could make at home for pennies could easily cost $10, invite people to your place for fresh-popped popcorn sprinkled with parmesan and garlic powder and drinks such as the aforementioned Two-Buck Chuck.